 Benzodiazepines (benzos) are highly addictive prescription drugs that can lead to physical and psychological dependence.
 Benzos are prone to abuse, and drug dependency can be swift and serious.
-While benzodiazepines can be effective when used for a legitimate medical reason on a short-term basis, they are very dangerous when abused.
+While benzodiazepines can be effective when used for legitimate medical reasons on a short-term basis, they are dangerous when abused.

 Commonly Prescribed Benzodiazepines

-Below is a list of the most commonly prescribed benzodiazepines and what they are used for.
+Some of the most commonly prescribed benzodiazepines include:

-- Diazepam (Valium): This drug is most often prescribed for anxiety disorders or relief from anxiety in the short term.
-It is sometimes used for seasonal affective disorder (SAD).
-When used for this purpose, it is recommended that users start with a low dose and receive an evaluation one week later.
+This drug is most often prescribed for anxiety disorders or relief from anxiety in the short term.
+It’s sometimes used for seasonal affective disorder (SAD).
+When prescribed for SAD, users typically start with a low dose and receive an evaluation one week later.

-- Alprazolam (Xanax): This is one of the best known anti-anxiety medications today.
-Xanax can make you feel calmer right after taking it, but its effects can differ depending on your dosage and it’s commonly abused.
+One of the best known anti-anxiety drugs, Xanax can make you feel calmer right after taking it, but its effects can differ depending on your dosage and it’s commonly abused.

-- Lorazepam (Ativan): This medication is prescribed to people who have been feeling symptoms of anxiety for at least four months or those who have been diagnosed with panic disorder, social anxiety disorder, or generalized anxiety disorder.
+Lorazepam is prescribed for people with symptoms of anxiety for at least four months or those who have been diagnosed with panic disorder, social anxiety disorder, or generalized anxiety disorder.

 Other benzodiazepines include:

-- Midazolam (Versed), which is often given to children before a surgical procedure.
+- Midazolam (Versed) – sometimes given to children before a surgical procedure

-- Oxazepam, which is effective in treating irritable bowel syndrome, insomnia, and symptoms of alcohol withdrawal.
+- Oxazepam – treats irritable bowel syndrome, insomnia, and symptoms of alcohol withdrawal

-Harvard Medical School reports that about a dozen benzodiazepines exist today that can be prescribed for a variety of panic and anxiety-related disorders.
-They are sometimes used for other purposes, such as to address muscle spasms, seizures, or anxiety, such as that caused by traveling on airplanes.
-They are also used to calm patients before surgery.
+There are about a dozen benzodiazepines today that are prescribed for a variety of panic and anxiety-related disorders.
+They are sometimes used for other purposes, such as:

 Though each benzo has a different chemical composition, they all work by influencing a chemical in the brain called gamma-aminobutyric acid (GABA).
-This neurotransmitter produces feelings of calmness in your brain by limiting certain nervous system activity.
-Some benzodiazepines stay in the body longer than others.
+This neurotransmitter produces feelings of calmness by limiting some of your central nervous system activity.

-Benzos enhance the effects of GABA, limiting brain activity that is often the culprit of panic or anxiety due to excess neurotransmitter firing in the brain.
+Benzos enhance the GABA receptor, limiting brain activity that is often the culprit of panic or anxiety due to excess neurotransmitter firing in the brain.
 This is why benzos are sometimes used as “sleeping pills,” helping calm you down and sleep better.
 There are both long-acting and short-acting benzodiazepines.

 There are a variety of prescribed benzodiazepines.
 These medications don’t come without the potential for discomfort though.
 Using benzodiazepines can lead to the following side effects:

 - Sleepiness or drowsiness during the day